 The graduate faculty has adopted a formal Honor Code to provide guidance for student conduct with respect to academic pursuits.
-This policy may be accessed at the Graduate School website.
+This policy may be accessed at the Graduate School website (https://prod.wp.cdn.aws.wfu.edu/sites/275/2018/01/HonorCode-Policy.pdf).